 It is probably the highest point on the earth where we can walk without using climbing ropes.
 Yes, it is the Everest Base Camp in Nepal situated at 5,364 meters from sea level whereas some dare to reach even higher at Kalapatthar which lies at an elevation of 5,545 meters.
 You may get some physical obstacles if it is your first hike at this altitude.
 So, it is wiser to get prepared with some jogging and regular exercising prior to this trek.

 The answer to the second is broad and ranges according to the duration of the trek and number of participants in the group.
 We receive some questions daily with the same topic which is ‘Cost of the Everest Base Camp Trek’.
 Thus we are trying to include most of the concerns received by our travellers.
 The most frequent question we receive is “How much does it cost to trek to Everest Base Camp?”

-We have listed a group of factors related to the Everest Base Camp trek cost.
+We have listed a group of factors related to the Everest Base Camp Trek Cost.
 It is really important to have some prior ideas on the price of the trip so that it gives some space to plan a budget and move forward.
 The prices are available both in USD and Nepalese Rupees to the best of our knowledge and information.

 Here we are trying to list the factors which are responsible to form a general price of your most awaited trip of life: